software-students-spring2024/1-specification-exercise-team-fizzbuzz/README.md

 - Would be very nice if there's a tool to recommend what I should buy given certain properties of the gift giver.
 - DISCOUNTS!
 I love saving money so I would like if the tool finds me the cheapest options.
 - I keep receiving generic gifts I hate and which I'd rather get the monetary value of instead.

-...

--  if I have a friend and I see they like this show, it seems superficial.
-You like the show friends, she doesn’t know but if you find out it seems weird
--  fine if you don’t know them

--  finding connections between you,
--  Pinterest boards is very telling of a person
--  I get more inspiration
--  learning about their vibe

--  it matters less if you have things in common and it’s finding connection
--  I know she likes a certain quirk or whatever
--  even if I don’t get it, when you get gifts, the goal is to make the other person happiest, so it doesn’t matter as much if I can relate to it or not but it’s more what they’re feeling and there’s bonus points if it’s a reference or something you share

--  direct links, looking for things online (finding the easiest, fastest, cheapest places to get the gifts would really add a bonus, to make a bit more of a difference), flaking about the app would it give you a hint what to get your gift

-- On WeChat, they used to scan a QR code, it also has
-- We chat, one recognized item and it shows links to where to get it from

--  if people are paying cash, cards, how to split that up
--  person who buys that gift, there are issues with someone being paid back the money
--  it’s usually how to pay people back, in Abu Dhabi restaurant they have split the bill

--  it would be cool if people have incentives to write what they are going to get
--  in order to build people’s profiles, you want doc martens or something, if I go out it on your profile, it would increase the accuracy of who you are.
-There should be an incentive to increase that

--  nothing else to add

 ## Product Vision Statement